Six Flags Great America: History

+1972–1984: Marriott era

 1972–1976: Development and construction

-In the early 1970s, the hospitality company Marriott Corporation sought to start a chain of state-of-the-art theme parks, each of which would be named Marriott's Great America and themed around American history, opening in time for the nation's bicentennial.
-From the beginning, three parks were planned, as Marriott identified three underserved metropolitan areas that could support a major amusement park: Baltimore–Washington, the San Francisco Bay Area, and Chicago–Milwaukee.
+In the early 1970s, the hospitality company Marriott Corporation sought to start a chain of state-of-the-art theme parks in order to capitalize on the trend of rapidly-developing amusement parks throughout the United States that began in the 1960s.
+Each of these parks would be named Marriott's Great America and themed around American history, and would open in time for the nation's bicentennial.
+From the beginning, three parks were planned, as Marriott identified underserved metropolitan areas that could support a major amusement park: Baltimore–Washington, the San Francisco Bay Area, and Chicago–Milwaukee.
 Only the plans for the California and Illinois parks proceeded, while the flagship Marriott theme park slated for the Maryland and Virginia area was cancelled due to local opposition.

-Veteran theme park designer Randall Duell was the leader of the design team for the park, who created two nearly identical plans for the Illinois park and its sister park in Santa Clara, California.
+The development of the park was led by David Brown, the vice president of Marriott's theme park division, while veteran theme park designer Randall Duell was the leader of the park's design team.
+Duell created two nearly identical plans for the Illinois park and its sister park in Santa Clara, California.
 With an overarching Americana theme in mind, Marriott's designers traveled across the country, observing styles and collecting artifacts to help inform an authentic atmosphere.

-Instead of utilizing a spoke-hub design found at other theme parks, the park was designed on Duell's theme park layout design named the "Duell loop," a circular path that allowed guests to visit each themed area while employees can work out of sight in the middle of the park.
+Instead of utilizing a spoke-hub design found at other theme parks, the park was designed on Duell's original park layout design named the "Duell loop," a circular path that allowed guests to visit each themed area while employees can work out of sight in the middle of the park.
 The original six themed areas of the park would be: